Hi,

 My postdoctoral research examines the social, political, and ethical implications of routine and emerging modes of reproductive genetic testing.

-To explore that question, I am currently conducting a study with prenatal genetic counselors across the country on the emerging use of prenatal whole genome sequencing clinically.
+To explore that question, I am currently conducting a study with prenatal genetic counselors across the country on the emerging clinical use of fetal whole genome sequencing.
+Fetal whole genome is the most comprehensive prenatal genetic test to date.
+While clinicians see many benefits, its use also raises critical ethical questions.

-In an article now in revision, I examine how findings of preimplantation genetic tests mediate IVF patients’ relationships with their lab-grown embryos.
-I argue that “abnormal” test results can curtail embryos’ envisoned fuutres—what I theorize as a process of chromosomal foreclosure.
+More on chromosomal politics: In an article now in revision, I examine how findings of preimplantation genetic tests mediate IVF patients’ relationships with their lab-grown embryos.
+I argue that “abnormal” test results can shape how patients envision their reproductive futures.